Understanding raycasts in Godot

 A raycast is an invisible line with a direction and a limited length.
 It checks for collisions with physics objects along its path and gives you information about the first object it hits.

-Think of a raycast like a laser pointer.
+A raycast is much like a laser pointer.
 It travels in a straight line until it hits something, and then it tells you what it hit and exactly where the collision happened.

 When a raycast hits something, it reports: